markhazleton/HttpClientDecoratorPattern/README.md

   1. Open the solution file in Visual Studio.
   1. Run the Web project to see the demonstration in action.

 ## API Reference
 - This project uses a freely availible Joke API. ( https://jokeapi.dev/ ) Joke API Project on GitHub: https://github.com/Sv443/JokeAPI

 ## Tests
 Describe and show how to run the tests with code examples.

 ## How to use?
-If people like your project theyíll want to learn how they can use it.
+If people like your project they‚Äôll want to learn how they can use it.
 To do so include step by step guide to use your project.

 ## Contribute